 - Pre-Qualification Phase: The Pre-Qualification Phase commenced with the release of the Advance Tender Notice.
-The Pre-Qualification Phase was used to determine whether interested parties were bona fide potential Respondents or Members of a potential Respondent.
-Interested parties that met the pre-qualification requirements were notified that they were eligible to participate in the EOI Phase. - EOI Phase: The EOI Phase commenced with the release of the Invitation for EOI.
-SRLA evaluated each EOI response to identify three appropriate respondents to participate in the RFP Phase in respect of the tunnelling packages based on their proven experience, capability, and capacity to deliver the tunnelling packages as demonstrated through their EOI response. - Tunnels South RFP Phase: During the Tunnels South RFP Phase, the respondents performed the required RFP Phase Activities and, as part of those Activities, each developed and submitted a Tunnels South proposal.
+It was used to determine whether interested parties were bona fide potential Respondents or Members of a potential Respondent.
+Interested parties who met the pre-qualification requirements were notified that they could participate in the EOI Phase. - EOI Phase: The EOI Phase commenced with the release of the Invitation for EOI.
+SRLA evaluated each EOI response to identify three appropriate Respondents to participate in the RFP Phase regarding the Tunnelling Packages based on their proven experience, capability, and capacity to deliver the Tunnelling Packages, as demonstrated in their EOI response. - Tunnels South RFP Phase: During the Tunnels South RFP Phase, the Respondents performed the required RFP Phase Activities and, as part of those Activities, each developed and submitted a Tunnels South proposal.
 SRLA evaluated each proposal against the evaluation criteria and selected a Successful Respondent who, upon execution of the ITC Delivery Deed, became the Contractor for Tunnels South.

-- Tunnels South Delivery Phase: During the Tunnels South Delivery Phase, the contractor will undertake the Tunnels South Delivery Phase Activities. - Tunnels North RFP Phase: During the Tunnels North RFP Phase, the Respondents not selected as a Successful Respondent for Tunnels South performed the Tunnels North RFP Phase Activities and, as part of those Activities, each developed and submitted a Tunnels North proposal.
-SRLA evaluated each proposal against the evaluation criteria and selected a Successful Respondent who, upon execution of the ITC Delivery Deed, became the Contractor for Tunnels North. - Tunnels North Delivery Phase: During the Tunnels North Delivery Phase, the Tunnels North Contractor will undertake the Tunnels North Delivery Phase Activities.
+- Tunnels South Delivery Phase: During the Tunnels South Delivery Phase, the Contractor will undertake the Tunnels South Delivery Phase. - Tunnels North RFP Phase: During the Tunnels North RFP Phase, the Respondents not selected as a Successful Respondent for Tunnels South performed the Tunnels North required RFP Phase Activities and, as part of those Activities, each developed and submitted a Tunnels North proposal.
+SRLA evaluated each Tunnels North Proposal against the evaluation criteria and selected a successful respondent who, upon execution of the Tunnels North ITC Delivery Deed, became the Tunnels North Contractor. - Tunnels North Delivery Phase: During the Tunnels North Delivery Phase, the Tunnels North Contractor will undertake the Tunnels North Delivery Phase Activities.